-First drive-thru Coronavirus testing opens in Shelby County
+First drive-thru coronavirus testing opens in Shelby County

 "I just told them it's $60 to cover my costs, I am not interested in a profit, I really just want to show that we can test in this office, we can test in other offices because the community wants other options," Dr. Fleming said.

-The doctor said some of the people tested Tuesday morning were feeling fine - but others weren't.
+The doctor said some people tested Tuesday morning were feeling fine but others weren't.

 "There are some clients that just want to know, like one of the clients had just traveled to Colorado, another couple had just come from New Orleans for Mardi Gras, another young lady she had a cold and a fever, but she works in six houses, she's a cleaner," Dr. Fleming said.